Fallacy: Informal fallacy

-In contrast to a formal fallacy, an informal fallacy originates in a reasoning error other than a flaw in the logical form of the argument.
+In contrast to a formal fallacy, an informal fallacy originates from a reasoning error other than a flaw in the logical form of the argument.
 A deductive argument containing an informal fallacy may be formally valid, but still remain rationally unpersuasive.
 Nevertheless, informal fallacies apply to both deductive and non-deductive arguments.

-Though the form of the argument may be relevant, fallacies of this type are the "types of mistakes in reasoning that arise from the mishandling of the content of the propositions constituting the argument".
+Though the form of the argument may be relevant, fallacies of this type are "types of mistakes in reasoning that arise from the mishandling of the content of the propositions constituting the argument".

 Faulty generalization

 A special subclass of the informal fallacies is the set of faulty generalizations, also known as inductive fallacies.
-Here the most important issue concerns inductive strength or methodology (for example, statistical inference).
+Here, the most important issue concerns inductive strength or methodology (for example, statistical inference).
 In the absence of sufficient evidence, drawing conclusions based on induction is unwarranted and fallacious.
 With the backing of sufficient amounts of the right type of empirical evidence, however, the conclusions may become warranted and convincing (at which point the arguments are no longer considered fallacious).